The return of the Cruise missile. The BMW K1300s Motorsport limited edition Motorcycle review.

 Being ahead of its time means that a decade later, the BMW K1300s motorsport is still rather impressive — equipped with some features that are not available on many of today’s models.

-Not to mention that it’s still one of the most powerful bikes out there on the road today.
-The horsepower alone still blows many bikes off the road, but its the tremendous torque from low-down that makes this machine a true two-wheel terminator.
+Not to mention that it’s still one of the most potent bikes out there on the road today.
+The horsepower alone still blows many bikes off the road, but its the tremendous torque from low-down that makes this machine a real two-wheel terminator.
 And just like the T-600, it may be a discontinued model but devastating nonetheless.

 With 175HP and 140nm on tap, you’re never going to feel the K is lacking.